 Lucretia Rudolph was born on April 19, 1832 to Arabella Mason and Zebulon Rudolph.
-She acquired her love of learning she acquired from her father, Zeb Rudolph, a leading citizen of Hiram, Ohio, and devout member of the Disciples of Christ.
-She ﬁrst met "Jim" Garﬁeld when both attended a nearby school, and they renewed their friendship in 1851 as students at the Western Reserve Eclectic Institute, founded by the Disciples.
+She acquired her love of learning from her father, and was well educated for a woman of her day who enjoyed translating Greek and Latin.
+She first met "Jim" Garfield when both attended a nearby school, and they renewed their friendship in 1851 as students at the Western Reserve Eclectic Institute.

-But "Crete" did not attract his special attention until December 1853, when he began a rather cautious courtship, and they did not marry until November 1858, when he was well launched on his career as a teacher.
+However, "Crete" did not attract his special attention until December 1853, when he began a rather cautious courtship, and they did not marry until November 11, 1858, when he was well established in his career as a teacher.
 His service in the Union Army from 1861 to 1863 kept them apart; their ﬁrst child, a daughter, died in 1863.
 But after his ﬁrst lonely winter in Washington as a freshman Representative, the family remained together.
 With a home in the capital as well as one in Ohio they enjoyed a happy domestic life.
 A two-year-old son died in 1876, but ﬁve children grew up healthy and promising; with the passage of time, Lucretia became more and more her husband’s companion.

 Garﬁeld’s election to the presidency brought a cheerful family to the White House in 1881.
 Though Mrs. Garﬁeld was not particularly interested in a ﬁrst lady’s social duties, she was deeply conscientious and her genuine hospitality made her dinners and twice-weekly receptions enjoyable.
 She also reintroduced alcohol to the White House after her predecessor Lucy Hayes's ban and when tasked with overseeing White House renovations, went to the Library of Congress to research the history of the executive residence in order to furnish it in historical style.

 During the three months her husband fought for his life, her grief, devotion, and fortitude won the respect and sympathy of the country.
 In September, after his death, the bereaved family went home to their farm in Ohio.
 For another 36 years she led a strictly private but busy and comfortable life, active in preserving the records of her husband’s career.
 She died on March 14, 1918.